sarang-wasamwar/Clash-of-Clane---Clone/README.md

-# Clash of Clane - Clone
+# Clash of Clans - Clone

 This is a Clash of Clans–themed website built using HTML, CSS, and custom assets.